bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 published: false

 ---
-You can list all

-You can generate build artifacts and deploy them if you add the `Deploy to bitrise.io` Step to [your workflow](/builds/build-artifacts-online/).
-You can view, share or download them in the `APPS & ARTIFACTS` tab of your Build's page.

-You can list, update, view and delete build artifacts with the Bitrise API.
+If you add the `Deploy to bitrise.io` step to your workflow, once the build has run, you can access the [build's artifacts](/builds/build-artifacts-online/) in the `APPS & ARTIFACTS` tab.
+You can manage the generated artifacts with our API.
+The following endpoints can list a build's artifacts, output a specific artifact, update or even delete an artifact.

 Let's see how!

+## Listing build artifacts

-To be able to use build artifact endpoints, you have to first [list them](/api-docs.bitrise.io/#/build-artifact/artifact-list).
+To be able to use build artifact endpoints, you have to first [list all artifacts](/api-docs.bitrise.io/#/build-artifact/artifact-list) that belong to an app's build.
 The response will list all artifacts along with their slug which you will need later.

-Table

-## Listing build artifacts

-You can list all build artifacts that have been exported during the build.

 The required parameters are: